PHILADELPHIA REFLECTIONS

 Strawberry Mansion

-Fairmount Park is said to be the largest park (7000+ acres) within the limits of an American city, and in fact may be just a little bigger than the city can afford to maintain.
+Fairmount Park is said to be the largest park (7000+ acres) within the limits of an American city, and in fact, maybe just a little bigger than the city can afford to maintain.
 It was established in the middle of the 19th Century through the efforts of the College of Physicians of Philadelphia to reverse the Industrial Revolution's relentless pollution of Philadelphia's Schuylkill River and the water works.
 The waterworks were built in 1801 in the mistaken belief that Yellow Fever was caused by pollution; Fairmount Park more accurately responded to the idea that Typhoid Fever was waterborne from upstream pollution.
-Lemon Hill, the nearby mount containing Robert Morris' Mansion, was purchased to expand the reservoir capacity of the waterworks, and thereby made the Art Museum possible where the reservoirs were originally located.
+Lemon Hill, the nearby mount containing Robert Morris' Mansion, was purchased to expand the reservoir capacity of the waterworks and thereby made the Art Museum possible where the reservoirs were originally located.

 The Park has long constituted a symbolic interval between center city and the suburbs.
-Since the construction of the river drives and later the expressway, the commute along the river amidst trees and parkland has made entrance to town a pleasant experience.
+Since the construction of the river drives and later the expressway, the commute along the river amidst trees and parkland has made an entrance to town a pleasant experience.
 If the town planners had been able to foresee automobile commuting, they might have anticipated that the sun would be in the driver's eyes coming East during morning rush hour, and in his eyes as he went home toward the West in the evening.
 Driving safety might perhaps have been impaired by the tendency of this glare to direct attention to the park rather than straight ahead, but nevertheless redoubles the effect of the park views as a daily aesthetic experience.
-Even the pollution idea had its ambiguous side, since animals increase the bacterial runoff from their grazing areas, and the original houses in the park had many pastures.
+Even the pollution idea had its ambiguous side since animals increase the bacterial runoff from their grazing areas, and the original houses in the park had many pastures.
 Strip mining, however, allows mineral contaminants to be washed by rain into the watershed.
 The city waterworks today extract nearly 800 tons of sludge from the water supply, daily.
 Whatever the effect downstream, the high ground had less malaria and less typhoid than swampy lowlands, so many of the original houses were useful summer retreats for city dwellers during the early years of the city.

 The park is governed by the Park Commission, and at one time had its own police force, the fourth largest police force in the state.
 Started in 1868, the Park Guards changed their name to the Park Police and then became part of the Philadelphia Police in 1972.
 The original 28 officers had grown to 525, had their own police academy and a proud tradition.
 It seems very likely that some deep and dirty politics were played in this shift of authority, and it might be a fair guess that some bitterness still survives in the circles who know and care about these things.
 In 2008 a scarcely-noticed rule change gave the Park to the City Department of Recreation, thus placing it just a little closer to ambitious real estate development.
 Our present concern, however, is with the houses in the park.

 There are seven of them, kept up and maintained by the Philadelphia Museum of Art.
 Guided tours are provided intermittently by the museum, but since funds are limited only three of the houses are open year round.
-The others are equally worth a visit, but unfortunately are closed during the height of the spring flowering season.
-Two of the year round houses represent the two extremes of Philadelphia culture, since Mount Pleasant was owned by a buccaneer ("privateer") named McPherson who lived at the height of 18th Century elegance, while Cedar Grove was originally a Quaker farmhouse of the greatest simplicity consistent with honest comfort, a style which persisted relatively unchanged until late in the 19th Century.
-Benedict Arnold and Peggy Shippen looked at Mount Pleasant with an eye to purchase, but never lived there because they were called away by national events.
+The others are equally worth a visit but unfortunately, are closed during the height of the spring flowering season.
+Two of the year-round houses represent the two extremes of Philadelphia culture, since Mount Pleasant was owned by a buccaneer ("privateer") named McPherson who lived at the height of 18th Century elegance, while Cedar Grove was originally a Quaker farmhouse of the greatest simplicity consistent with honest comfort, a style which persisted relatively unchanged until late in the 19th Century.
+Benedict Arnold and Peggy Shippen looked at Mount Pleasant with an eye to purchase but never lived there because they were called away by national events.
 With the addition of modern plumbing and air conditioning, Mount Pleasant would be an elegant place to live, even today.
 McPherson had to sell the place to pay his debts, whereas the Wister and Morris descendants of Cedar Grove still populate the Social Register in large numbers.
 The two houses completely typify the underlying philosophies of the two leading Philadelphia classes of leadership.
 One group measures itself by how much it spends, the other group measures success by how much it has left.

 Pembertons

 Ralph Pemberton was an English Quaker well before 1650; he may have been a Quaker before William Penn was one.
 As an old man, he accompanied his son Phineas to Pennsylvania in 1682.
-They established a farm on the banks of the Delaware in Bucks County called Grove Place, and Phineas soon became one of the chief men in the colony.
+They established a farm on the banks of Delaware in Bucks County called Grove Place, and Phineas soon became one of the chief men in the colony.
 In the next generation, Israel Pemberton became one of the best educated, richest merchants in the colony.
-But it was Israel's son, also called Israel, who earned the title of King of the Quakers.
+But it was Israel's son also called Israel, who earned the title of King of the Quakers.
 He was one of the founding Managers of the Pennsylvania Hospital along with Benjamin Franklin and one of his brothers, James Pemberton, and was a generous philanthropist and leader of a number of other civic organizations.
 Just exactly what provoked his famous political disputes with Franklin is not clear, but he was a leading friend of the Indians, whom Franklin never much liked.
-Israel Pemberton strongly and effectively argued William Penn's policy of friendship with the Indians, particularly insisting that sales of land to colonists should be prevented until there was clear agreement with the Indians about the ownership.
+Israel Pemberton strongly and effectively argued William Penn's policy of friendship with the Indians, particularly insisting that sales of land to colonists should be prevented until there was a clear agreement with the Indians about the ownership.
 Unfortunately, pressures built up as Europeans immigrated faster than this policy could accommodate smoothly, and Franklin mostly sided with the impatient immigrants -- and squatters.
 This disagreement came to a head in 1756 when Pemberton negotiated a treaty of peace with the Indians at a conference at Easton.
 Although this treaty seemed to settle matters, it came against a background of the descendants of William Penn abandoning Quakerism.
-They however remained the proprietary owners of the Province with a more narrow focus on speeding up land sales to maximize their investment.
+They, however, remained the proprietary owners of the Province with a more narrow focus on speeding up land sales to maximize their investment.
 Much of the internal dynamics of these quarrels before the Revolutionary War remain unclear and possibly somewhat misrepresented.

 Shenandoah Valley

 When the Revolution came, Pemberton viewed it with disfavor, mostly for pacifist rather than purely Tory reasons.
-Feelings ran high, since the Pembertons were influential citizens with the potential to dissuade wavering neighbors, which made it difficult to tolerate them as invisible bystanders.
+Feelings ran high since the Pembertons were influential citizens with the potential to dissuade wavering neighbors, which made it difficult to tolerate them as invisible bystanders.
 However that may be, the three Pemberton brothers and twenty other wealthy and influential Quakers were arrested and, without hearing or trial, thrown in the back of an oxcart and sent into exile in Virginia for eight months.
 Their journey was a curious one, along a trail up the Schuylkill to the ford at Pottstown, and then down the Shenandoah Valley, an area in which they were well known and highly respected, greeted with great sympathy as they traveled.
 Isaac's brother John, who had spent several years as a missionary, died during this exile.

 John Clifford Pemberton

 In some ways, the most curiously notable Pemberton was John Clifford Pemberton, who applied to West Point on his own initiative and was appointed by Andrew Jackson who had been a friend of his father.
-In itself it is curious that so combative a person and so vigorous an enemy of the Indians -- as Jackson certainly was -- would have Quaker friendships.
+In itself, it is curious that so combative a person and so vigorous an enemy of the Indians -- as Jackson certainly was -- would have Quaker friendships.
 But he did not misjudge John Clifford, who became a diligent professional warrior for his country in a number of military incidents with the Indians, the Mexicans, and the Canadians, rising to the rank of captain in the regular Army at the opening of the Civil War.
 In spite of personal efforts by General Winfield Scott to dissuade him, he resigned his commission and volunteered in the Confederate army.
-He was quickly promoted to major, then brigadier general and eventually to Lieutenant General.
+He was quickly promoted to major, then a brigadier general and eventually to Lieutenant General.
 As such, he was the commanding Confederate officer at the fifty-day siege of Vicksburg where he was finally forced to surrender to Grant's army.
-In a prisoner exchange, he was returned to the Confederate side, which then had no openings for Lieutenant Generals.
+In a prisoner exchange, he was returned to the Confederate side, which they had no openings for Lieutenant Generals.
 He resigned and re-enlisted as a common soldier, but was quickly promoted to the rank of Colonel, in charge of the artillery at the final siege of Richmond.
 After the war, he became a farmer in Warrenton, Virginia, but was visiting at the family home in Penllyn when he died in 1881.
 John Clifford Pemberton, the highest-ranking general on the grounds, lies buried in Laurel Hill cemetery right next to Israel Pemberton.
 In some sort of triumph of the South, he here out-ranks George Gordon Meade, the hero of Gettysburg.
 Just how his pacifist family reconciled itself to his heroism can only be imagined.

 Laurel Hill